 If you plan to order right away, you should reserve a time slot now.
 Click “See times” near the top of the homepage.

-Make sure you have “Delivery” selected at the top, then choose the date and timeframe when you want your groceries.
+Make sure you have “Delivery” selected at the top, then choose the date and time frame when you want your groceries to arrive.
 The fee for delivery should be displayed next to each time window.
-But sometimes, that will say “$0” because of a free trial offer.
+Sometimes it will say “$0” because of a free trial offer.

 3. Go Shopping

 Now you can fill your cart!
-You can browse items by category or search the website to find your groceries.
+You can browse items by category or search the website to find your what you need.

 Since Walmart is a superstore, you’ll be able to get items other than just groceries delivered to your door.
 Scroll through the “Pickup and Delivery” menu on the left to see all your options.

 As you shop, you can “favorite” products by clicking the heart icon next to an item.
 You can click the “Add items from your favorites” button in your cart to get your basics taken care of fast.